 An insulin pump is a small computerized device that delivers insulin into the body.
-Using an insulin pump is different from injecting insulin throughout the day using insulin syringes and needles.
+This is different from injecting insulin throughout the day using insulin syringes and needles.

-Insulin pumps can be programmed to deliver very precise amounts of insulin in a continuous (basal) dose and in carefully planned extra (bolus) doses delivered at specific times throughout the day, usually when eating.
+Insulin pumps can be programmed to deliver very precise amounts of insulin in a continuous (basal) dose.
+They can also deliver carefully planned extra (bolus) doses at specific times throughout the day, usually when you eat.

-Insulin pumps allow flexibility in how a person times his or her meals and snacks.
+Insulin pumps allow flexibility in how a person times their meals and snacks.
 The pumps may help some people to have fewer low blood sugar events (hypoglycemic episodes) than people who inject insulin.
 The insulin pump is designed to mimic the normal function of the pancreas.